PhaseByte/phasebyte-docs/docs/01_PhaseOne/02_PhaseOne_BuildGuide.md

 To open the case again, place your thumb on the left alt key and left arrow key.
 Push down with your thumbs and lift with your fingers.

+## Troubleshooting

+The first thing to check is your USB-C cable.
+It is a known issue that many cable makers using different specifications for how close the protective jacket or heat shrink is to the end of the metal connector on the cable.
+Potentially, this stops the cable from making a good connection with the board.
+You can fix this issue by trying a different cable, or getting a cable specifically for mechanical keyboards.

+For more information please check our [Improvements Tab](04_PhaseOne_Improvements.md) or contact us, we'd love to help!